evil0sheep/onedotzero/doc/hardware_abstraction.md

 ```

 #### `scripts/cluster.py` Logic Updates:
--   **Node Count Mismatch Warning:** When generating the dynamic inventory, the script will compare the number of discovered nodes (from DHCP leases) with the `compute_node_count` variable.
-If they do not match, it will **log a warning** but will not exit.
+The script will be updated to use the hardware vars file as the source of truth, removing its dependency on the DHCP lease file.

+-   **`generate_inventory`:** This function will now read the `compute_nodes` list from the hardware vars file and use the defined static IPs to generate the `ansible/inventory.dyn` file.
+-   **`compute_up`:** This function will read the `compute_nodes` list and use the defined MAC addresses to send Wake-on-LAN packets.
+This works even if the nodes are fully offline and have no active lease.
--   **`cluster compute wait`:** This command will be updated to poll for node reachability until the number of "up" nodes equals the `compute_node_count` from the hardware vars file.
+-   **`cluster compute wait`:** This command will be updated to poll the static IPs until the number of reachable nodes equals the total number of nodes defined in the hardware vars file.
--   **`cluster status`:** This command will be updated to show the expected number of compute nodes versus how many are currently found in the lease file.
+-   **`cluster status`:** This command will be updated to show the expected nodes and their static IPs, and then ping each one to show its live status.